gareth-39/The-Big-Quiz/README.md

 # Expectations
 - Every part of my quiz worked as it was meant to.
 - Each  button worked functionally when it was pressed and brought the user to the correct page.
-- For it to be responsive regardless of what device the user choose to be on.
+- For it to be responsive regardless of what device the user chose to be on.
 - All question and answer functions worked as they should in a clear and concise manner.
 #

 # Design
-- I used bright colours to make the quiz stand off the screen so users are instantly comfortable with the layout.
+- I used bright colours to make the quiz stand out and create an attractive layout.
-- I used Nova Squared font so all the writing was clear to the user and readable.
+- I used Nova Squared font so all the writing was clear to the user and readable for the user.
-- Big boxes for all my buttons so the users could always see what the cursor was doing at all times.
+- I used big boxes throughout so that users could continuously see what te cursor was doing.
 #

 # Functionality
 * All buttons and links have been hovered over and clicked on to ensure accessibility.
-* All pages load correctly across all device screen sizes - see devices tested in testing section.
+* All pages load correctly across all device screen sizes (Please see testing section).
-* Functional buttons worked as intended on different device screen sizes.
+* Functional buttons worked as intended and on different device screen sizes.

 #